 Corps' Preferred Navigation Alternative H.R.
-4785/S. 2470/S. 2773 Reference to Feasibility Report or Plan Dual-purpose plan approved as a framework.
+2864 (109 th Congress) Reference to Feasibility Report or Plan Dual-purpose plan approved as a framework.
+House - Authorized activities to be carried out "substantially in accordance with the [Corps documents] and subject to the conditions described therein."
+Senate - Authorized activities to be carried out in "general conformance" with the feasibility report.
+Adaptive Implementation 16-year process with three reporting requirements.
 No comparable provision.
-Adaptive Implementation 15-year process with three reporting requirements.
-No comparable provision.
-First Increment.
-Small-Scale and Non-Structural Measures \$218 million (50% IWTF and 50% general funds (GF)), including mitigation. \$48 million (50% IWTF and 50% GF), not including mitigation.
+First Increment: Small-Scale and Non-Structural Measures \$218 million (50% IWTF and 50% general funds (GF)). \$235 million (50% IWTF and 50% GF).
 Mooring Facilities At 7 locks.
 At 7 locks.
 Switchboats At 5 locks for 15 years during construction of 7 new locks.
-At 5 locks for 5 years.
-First Increment.
-Large-Scale Measures \$1,660 million (50% from IWTF and 50% GF), including mitigation. \$1,460 million (50% IWTF and 50% GF), not including mitigation.
+At 5 locks.
+First Increment: Large-Scale Measures \$1,660 million (50% IWTF and 50% GF), including mitigation. \$1,795 million (50% IWTF and 50% GF), including mitigation.
 New Locks Seven 1,200-foot locks.
 Seven 1,200-foot locks.
-Mitigation Mitigation was incorporated directly into authorized amounts for the new locks and small-scale and non- structural measures. \$200 million (50% from IWTF/50% general funds) for new locks and small-scale and non-structural measures.
-Continued Study and Monitoring 5 activities, including development of a lock appointment scheduling system.
+Continued Study and Monitoring 5 activities, one of which is development of a lock appointment scheduling system.
 1 activity - development and testing of a lock appointment scheduling system.
-Total Navigation Authorizations \$1.878 billion (50% from IWTF and 50% GF). \$1.728 billion (50% from IWTF and 50% GF).
+Total Navigation Authorizations \$1.878 billion (50% IWTF and 50% GF). \$2.030 billion (50% IWTF and 50% GF).